geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 I think we can actually leave the mix-ins too, just for structural purposes.
 You know, we don't want like one dude to class.

 ##### **Geohot** [[00:02:48](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=168)]
 But yeah, I mean, I'd kind of like to like move everything off of Tensor into mix-ins.
 I saw you have a comment on the gen stuff.
-You also want a UUP.gen?
-Yeah, I mean, I want everything to just like work on UUPs and Tensor as equivalent like.
+You also want a UOp.gen?
+Yeah, I mean, I want everything to just like work on UOps and Tensor as equivalent like.

 ##### **Chenyu** [[00:03:13](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=193)]
-So, what Tensor is just this class that has less kind of mutable because the underlying UUP can be different?
+So, what Tensor is just this class that has less kind of mutable because the underlying UOp can be different?

 ##### **Geohot** [[00:03:21](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=201)]
 Exactly.